aurasphere/baas/README.md

 \- Armando Rossi, Tech Lead at WeSell.com

+> Our payment system was so broken, it wouldn't even let us purchase BaaS!
+If only we bought a subscription earlier...

+\- Danilo P., former startup founder, currently in hiding from debt collectors

 #### Do you have a story to share?
 Get in touch with us!